teanalab/eCoaching-Text-Segmentation/README.md

 # eCoaching Text Segmentation

-We propose Deep neural approach for the segmentation of text collected from eCoaching.
+We propose deep neural approach for the segmentation of text collected from eCoaching.

 # 4 Models

-** deepecoachts: MLP, BRNN, CRNN
+	* deepecoachts: MLP, BRNN, CRNN
-** crf: CRF
+	* crf: CRF

 # Dependencies